Korean War: South Korea

+South Korea gained a net total of 4,000 square kilometers and some 360,000 citizens from the truce settlement.
+During the war 650,000 Koreans permanently fled from North to South while 290,000 fled (or were abducted) from South to North.
+These 650,000 joined another 740,000 Koreans who had migrated North to South between 1945 and the start of the war.

+By August 1952, the Republic of Korea's Office of Public Information reported that "$954,659,023 in civilian property damage, including the complete destruction of over 400,000 civilian houses and 8,700 primary schools, had occurred in the war."

+"The US Eighth Army, which arrived in South Korea in 1950, has never left."
+As of 2018, "almost 30,000 American service personnel remain stationed across South Korea," and are there are more than 80 American military installations in South Korea maintained by the US military.

 Postwar recovery was different in the two Koreas.
 South Korea, which started from a far lower industrial base than North Korea (the latter contained 80% of Korea's heavy industry in 1945), stagnated in the first postwar decade.
 In 1953, South Korea, and the United States signed a Mutual Defense Treaty.

-South Korean anti-Americanism after the war was fueled by the presence and behavior of United States Forces Korea military personnel and U.S.support for Park's authoritarian regime, a fact still evident during the country's democratic transition in the 1980s.
-However, anti-Americanism has declined significantly in South Korea in recent years, from 46% favorable in 2003 to 74% favorable in 2011, making South Korea one of the most pro-U.S. countries.
+South Korean anti-Americanism after the war was fueled by the presence and behavior of US Forces Korea military personnel and US support for Park's authoritarian regime, a fact still evident during the country's democratic transition in the 1980s.
+However, anti-Americanism has significantly declined in South Korea, from 46% favorable in 2003 to 74% favorable in 2011, making South Korea one of the most pro-US countries.

-A large number of mixed-race "GI babies" (offspring of U.S. and other UN soldiers and Korean women) were filling up the country's orphanages.
+A large number of mixed-race "GI babies" (offspring of US and other UN soldiers and Korean women) were filling up the country's orphanages.
 Because Korean traditional society places significant weight on paternal family ties, bloodlines, and purity of race, children of mixed race or those without fathers are not easily accepted in South Korean society.
 International adoption of Korean children began in 1954.
-The U.S. Immigration Act of 1952 legalized the naturalization of non-Blacks and non-Whites as U.S. citizens and made possible the entry of military spouses and children from South Korea.
-With the passage of the Immigration Act of 1965, which substantially changed U.S. immigration policy toward non-Europeans, Koreans became one of the fastest-growing Asian groups in the United States.
+The Immigration Act of 1952 legalized the naturalization of non-Blacks and non-Whites as US citizens and made possible the entry of military spouses and children from South Korea.
+With the passage of the Immigration and Nationality Act of 1965, which substantially changed US immigration policy toward non-Europeans, Koreans became one of the fastest-growing Asian groups in the United States.